nshkrdotcom/json_remedy/docs/desktop/04_API_CONTRACTS.md

 - **🔧 Implementation Coverage**: 37.5% complete (3/8 major components)
 - **📋 Ready for Implementation**: Layers 4-5, Pipeline, Error handling, Performance monitoring

+### ⚠️ Implementation Style Note
+**IMPORTANT**: When implementing the API contracts defined in this document, ensure you follow the actual parameter usage patterns, function signatures, type specifications, and coding conventions found in the existing codebase at `/lib/json_remedy/layer_behaviour.ex` and related modules.
+The actual implementation may use different parameter names, return structures, or type patterns than shown in these contract specifications.

 ---

 ## Core Type System